defold/doc/docs/en/tutorials/war-battles.md

     ![ui gui](images/war-battles/ui.png)

 8. <kbd>Right click</kbd> the folder *main* in the *Assets* view and select <kbd>New ▸ Gui Script</kbd>.
-Name this file *ui.gui_script*.
+Name this new file "ui.gui_script".

 9. Go back to *ui.gui* and select the root node in the *Outline*.
 Set the *Script* property to the file */main/ui.gui_script* that you just created.
-Now if we add this Gui as a component to a game object the script will run for the component.
+Now if we add this Gui as a component to a game object the Gui will be displayed and the script will run.

 10. Open *main.collection*.

-11. <kbd>Right click</kbd> the root node of the collection in the *Outline* and select <kbd>Add game object</kbd>.
+11. <kbd>Right click</kbd> the root node of the collection in the *Outline* and select <kbd>Add Game Object</kbd>.

-11. Set the id of the game object to "gui", then <kbd>Right click</kbd> it and select <kbd>Add Component File</kbd>.
+11. Set the *Id* property of the game object to "gui", then <kbd>Right click</kbd> it and select <kbd>Add Component File</kbd>.
 Select the file */main/ui.gui*.

     ![main gui](images/war-battles/main_gui.png)

-Now there is a score counter on screen.
+Now the score counter is displayed.
 You only need to add functionality in the Gui script so the score can be updated.

 ## Updating the score